 A special welcome if you are on holiday in the area and are thinking of worshipping with us, we start at 10:45am Sundays and we aim to be suitable for all ages, including crèche facilities.

 St Mary’s Cromford have an early 9:30am service though there is no specific provision for children or youth.
-However on the second Sunday in August St Mary’s congregation meet with the Methodist at their Chapel, Water Lane Cromford at 10:30am.
+However on the second Sunday of each month St Mary’s congregation meet with the Methodist congregation at Cromford at 10:30am.

 Through this site our hope is that you might gain a flavour of the life of the church and a sense of the warmth of God’s love that has changed so many lives.
 Whatever your reason for visiting, more than anything else we want you to know about the life that can be found in Jesus Christ and how much of a difference this has made to us.